Andonome/core/README.md

     * For Void Linux: `inkscape`, `make`, `texlive-full`, `git-lfs`, and `texlive-latexmk`.
 1. Enter the repo, and do `make all`.

-Fine full installation instructions in the [wiki](https://gitlab.com/bindrpg/core/-/wikis/dev/startup).
+For full installation instructions, see the [wiki](https://gitlab.com/bindrpg/core/-/wikis/dev/startup).

 ## Related Books